rue-a/image_color_analysis/README.md

 ## Directory/File Description

 Core files are the CLIs `get_color_hull.py` and `plot_color_hull.py`.
-The first calculates the convex hull around the points that result when mapping the pixels' color information into the a*-b* plane in the CIELab color space.
+The first calculates the convex hull around the points that result when mapping the pixels' color information into the a*-b* plane of the CIELab color space.
 The second CLI plots these points and colorizes them accordingly.

 __Examples:__